 First Girlfriend

 My first girlfriend, the first girl who ever chose to return a display of serious interest on my part, entered my life when I was sixteen.
+Her name was Melissa.
 She was lovely and artless and warmhearted, a slender girl with long, dark hair and a winsome smile, and for a short time, from late 1969 to early 1970, the two of us were an inseparable pair.
-We met in high school, where we both belonged to a loose circle of casual friends, and for a period of months I quietly harbored a private yearning to know her better.
-When my unspoken crush on her grew strong enough to became unmistakably apparent, I was utterly amazed to discover that the situation was not, as I had feared, totally hopeless.
+We met in high school, where we both belonged to a loose circle of friends, and for a period of months I quietly fostered a private yearning to know her better.
+When my unspoken crush grew strong enough to became unmistakably apparent to her, I was utterly amazed to discover that the situation was not, as I had feared, totally hopeless.

 It began in sweet awkwardness, as usually happens at that age.
 My extreme shyness with girls was a frequent hindrance at the outset.
 When we first shared a kiss, in a dark corner at a Christmas party given by one of our friends, it was she who eagerly took the lead, catching me completely off guard when she suddenly pressed her mouth fully against mine.
 It was an overpowering kiss, an unforgettable kiss.
 A kiss that was deep, delicious, and determined.
 A fearless kiss that could not be refused or resisted.
 For a moment, her forthright expression of impatient ardor rendered me helpless, but only for a moment.
 I was a fast learner.